This is this, and that is that, and now it's my turn to talk.

 This is what I call an act of love…

 Here are all of the Christmas movies I could find on Netflix – don’t hold the awful ones against me, I decided not to make any value judgments about your choice to watch Barney celebrating Christmas – ‘tis the season to love, not mock your child’s awful taste… 12 Dates of Christmas - Do you love Christmas and miss Saved by the Bell?
 Or maybe just one of those two?
 Come on, this is an ABC Family Christmas movie - if you like one, you like them all.
 Watch it here before it airs this December!
 12 Dogs of Christmas, The - Back in 2005, when this movie came out, I received this DVD for Christmas from my mother.
 I ended up with the flu that year, and watched this in bed on the portable DVD player my daughter had gotten.
 This is an adorable Great Depression period piece with cute kids, and dogs.
 This one is great for all ages.
+12 Dogs of Christmas: Great Puppy Rescue - This is along the lines of the much beloved 12 Dogs of Christmas (one of my favorites), with a completely new cast - but similar plot about rescuing a Dog Orphanage or something.
+Reviews are very mixed.
 All I Want for Christmas - What's the best way to get your divorced parents back together?
 Why, kidnap Santa, of course.
 Perhaps this isn't the best movie to show your children if you are currently going through some marriage problems.
-All She Wants for Christmas - I'm pretty sure I saw this one on Lifetime last year.
-It's about the girl who is trying to save the Christmas Ornament factory.
-Does that sound familiar?
-I admit it, it's not a great movie.
-But it's good enough for Lifetime, and that's good enough for me.
+All I Want for Christmas - Nope, it's not a typo, it's another Christmas movie!!
+What's the best reason to start dating again?
+Because your child wants a new father, that's why.

 Bush Christmas - Hmmm - a band of outlaws - Australian siblings - Dad cancels Christmas - color me excited!!!